 Russian opposition leader arrested as anti-corruption protests held

-Russian opposition leader Alexei Navalny has been arrested as thousands of people crowded into a Moscow square for an unsanctioned protest against the government. http://www.belfasttelegraph.co.uk/news/world-news/article35566174.ece/4cf10/AUTOCROP/h342/PANews%20BT_P-11a93f4a-98da-4379-823c-d964f1494a9a_I1.jpg Russian opposition leader Alexei Navalny has been arrested as thousands of people crowded into a Moscow square for an unsanctioned protest against the government.
+Russian opposition leader Alexei Navalny has been arrested as thousands of people crowded into a Moscow square for an unsanctioned protest against the government.
+Mr Navalny, an anti-corruption campaigner who is leading the opposition to President Vladimir Putin, was arrested while walking from a nearby subway station to the demonstration in Pushkin Square.

 Discussions